College is ‘the gateway to marijuana’

 College is increasingly a gateway for young adults in the U.S. to begin using marijuana and the risk keeps growing the more “normalized” pot use becomes, researchers say.

-“We have been expecting marijuana and cbd oil capsules use to increase among young adults,” lead author Richard Miech said.
+“We have been expecting marijuana use to increase among young adults,” lead author Richard Miech said.

 Young adults today as compared to those of the past are less likely to hold the belief that occasional marijuana use will negatively affect their health, said Miech, a researcher at the University of Michigan in Ann Arbor.